FAMILY FUNCTION AND SELF-HARM BEHAVIOR IN EARLY ADOLESCENTS: A CROSS-SECTIONAL STUDY

 Downloads

-Introduction: Self-harm behavior is a form of maladaptive coping mechanism that is very harmful because it can cause injury and even threaten the individual's life.
-Several factors cause self-harm behavior in early adolescence, one of the factors is family dysfunction.
-This study aimed to determine the relationship between family functioning and self-harm behavior in early adolescents at the Agricultural Area of Jember.
+Introduction: Self-harm behavior represents a maladaptive coping mechanism that can be highly harmful, potentially leading to injury or even posing a threat to an individual's life.
+Various factors contribute to self-harm behavior in early adolescence, with family dysfunction being one significant element.
+This study aimed to explore the relationship between family functioning and self-harm behavior among early adolescents in the Agricultural Area of Jember.

 Method: This study used a correlational design with a cross-sectional approach.
-The research sample was obtained through a proportional stratified random technique with a total of 376 respondents.
-The independent variable in this study is family function and the dependent variable is self-harm behavior in early adolescents.
+The research sample was obtained through a proportional stratified random technique with 376 respondents.
+The independent variable in this study is family function, and the dependent variable is self-harm behavior in early adolescents.
 Data was collected using the Family APGAR and Deliberate Self-harm Inventory (DSHI) questionnaires.

 Results: The result showed that family function is in the high category, 224 respondents (59,6%), and self-harm behavior is low self-harm, 319 respondents (84,8%).
-There is a relationship between family function and self-harm behavior in early adolescents in the agricultural area of Jember (p = 0,001 and r = -0,131) very weak and negative correlation.
-Poor communication between family members can lead to inner conflict and negative emotions that put individuals at risk of self-harm.
-The data was analyzed by Kendall's Tau C correlation test.
+There is a relationship between family function and self-harm behavior in early adolescents in the agricultural area of Jember (p = 0,001 and r =-0,131) very weak and negative correlation.
+Poor communication among family members can lead to inner conflict and negative emotions, increasing the risk of self-harm.
+The data was analyzed using Kendall's Tau C correlation test.

-Conclusions: Early adolescents with low family functioning are more at risk of self-harm.
-This study can be used as a guideline for schools, psychiatric nurses and community nurses to develop appropriate nursing interventions for early adolescents who engage in self-harm behavior.
+Conclusions: Early adolescents from families with low functioning are at a higher risk of engaging in self-harm.
+This study can serve as a guideline for schools, psychiatric nurses, and community nurses to develop effective nursing interventions for early adolescents who exhibit self-harm behavior.